TinSlam/SoundPropagationArtifact/README.md

 `TransmissionSource.cs`<br>

 The primary source, which runs the algorithms discussed in the paper and creates the virtual sources can be found in `PrimarySoundSource.cs`.

+The sound propagation function (equation 2 from the paper) named `transferFunction()` can be modified in `SoundSourceBase`, which is the parent of all sound source classes.